-As a Facebook Marketing Partner for Instagram, we're always testing out new features and tools from these platforms.
+As a Facebook and Instagram Marketing Partner, we're always testing new features and tools from these platforms.
 We've put together our knowledge in this latest step-by-step guide to moderating posts and comments across your Facebook and Instagram properties.
 We hope you'll find it useful!

-Before we go into how to moderate comments, let's take a quick look at what types of comments a Business can receive on Facebook and Instagram.
-By default, there are five major channels on Facebook where you can receive comments or messages from customers and users.
+Before we go into how to moderate comments, let's take a quick look at what types of comments and posts a Business can receive on Facebook and Instagram.
+By default, there are five major channels on Facebook, where you can receive comments or messages from customers and users.

-Whenever a user posts a new post on your Page, you will receive a notification if you are a manager or admin of the Business.
-These posts can be publicly viewed by anyone and can be found from the left Page sidebar under 'Posts', as shown in the screenshot below.
+Whenever a user posts a new post on your Page, you will receive a notification if you are a business manager or admin.
+These posts can be publicly viewed by anyone and can be found under the community tab.

 The most visible comments a Business can receive on Facebook and Instagram are the comments made on the published (also called listed or organic) posts posted by a Business on its own Page or Profile.

-By default, Facebook hides* certain spam comments and both Facebook and Instagram also give you the option to turn on profanity filters, if you prefer that the discussion on your brand properties be kept family-friendly.
-Instructions on how to adjust the profanity filter can be found here for Facebook, and here for Instagram.
-You can also turn on comments on specific posts in Instagram by following the steps here.
+By default, Facebook hides* certain spam comments.
+Both Facebook and Instagram also give you the option to turn on profanity filters, if you prefer that the discussion on your brand properties be kept family-friendly.
+You can find instructions on comment moderation and how to adjust the profanity filter here for Facebook, and here for Instagram.
+You can also turn on comments on specific posts on Instagram by following the steps here.

-It's worth noting that there are limitations to fully automated moderation and on average, Facebook misses detecting and hiding up to 68% of spam and profanity comments, according to a recent September 2018 study by BrandBastion which analyzed over 906,000 comments to compare what was detected and hidden by an AI + human combination solution to what was auto-hidden by Facebook.
+It's worth noting that there are limitations to fully automated moderation.
+On average, Facebook misses detecting and hiding up to 68% of spam and profanity comments, according to a BrandBastion study, which analyzed over 906,000 comments to compare what was detected and hidden by an AI + human combination solution to what was auto-hidden by Facebook.

 *Note: Hidden comments are still visible to the person who posted them and can be viewed by managers and admins, but are not visible to everyone else.

-Why is there this big difference?
-The simple answer is because while Facebook sends you notifications for activity happening on your Page and Profile (including comments on your posts), comments on ads are not considered activity happening on your Page or Profile, and so you do not get notifications.
+What is the difference between these comments?
+The simple answer is: while Facebook sends you notifications for activity happening on your Page and Profile (including comments on your posts), comments on ads are not considered activity happening on your Page or Profile, and that's why you do not get notifications.

-It is so important for brands to pay as much (if not more) attention to inquiries on the paid side as these posts get so much higher reach and visibility than the organic side, being shown tens of thousands of users, compared to organic posts only being seen by those who visit the page.
+It is so important for brands to pay as much (if not more) attention to inquiries on the paid side as these posts get so much higher reach and visibility than the organic side.
+The ads are being shown to tens of thousands of users, compared to organic posts only being seen by those who visit the page.